ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

 Configure DatabaseDS parameters (``values.yaml``)
 -------------------------------------------------

-Prior to deploying the DatabaseDS, it maybe necessary to customise the configuration.
+Prior to deploying the DatabaseDS, it may be necessary to customise the configuration.
 Once the repository has been cloned (including submodules) as per the instructions from Option 1 above, create a :literal:`values.yaml` and set parameters like so: